martinsumner/riak_kv/docs/RiakTheoryGuide.md

   - but also because it is continuously reconciled, with background process that efficiently analyse the overall system for discrepancies and proactively heal those deltas without operator intervention,
   - where that continuous reconciliation occurs both within and between clusters.

 It should be noted that Riak offers the same guarantees of zero-intervention eventual-consistency for both multi-cluster environments as well as single cluster environments.
-However, within a cluster it is possible to enforce conditions on writes to make Riak less permissive, but less likely to result in conflict (e.g. conditional PUTs with token-based consensus).
+However, within a cluster it is possible to enforce conditions on writes to make Riak less permissive, but less likely to result in conflict e.g. through the use of [conditional PUTs with token-based consensus](/docs/ObjectAPI.md#conditional-requests).

-In databases in general, not being eventually consistent increases the operational processes required to ensure data integrity is maintained: e.g. static failovers between primary and standby clusters, intervention to recover from replication failures between regions.
-The gain in operational simplicity and reduced operational intervention, is a trade-off against the developer overhead of considering conflict.

 Care may be taken by the Riak user to avoid conflict; but inevitably there will be some object values that eventually end-up in conflict.
 When in a conflicted state, an object may have two values where the database cannot determine which is the most current, often as updates were made concurrently by two different application instances.

+Not being eventually consistent in a database, is likely to increase the operational processes required during failure scenarios: e.g. static failovers between primary and standby clusters, intervention to recover from replication failures between regions.
+With eventual consistency: the gain in operational simplicity and reduced operational intervention, is a trade-off against the developer overhead of considering conflict.

 > Handling an object where the value is in doubt, adds cognitive load to the application developer - it is the key trade-off between the operator and the developer to accept when adopting Riak.
+At small-scale, and when downtime is acceptable; it is almost always preferable to favour the application developer in the trade-off.
+Riak is an answer to exceptional use cases with demanding non-functional requirements, not a general purpose data-storage solution.

 It is possible to craft objects whereby the situation can always be resolved, known as conflict-free replicated data-types.
 However, designing a system based only on those data types is another type of cognitive load for the application developer.

 In general, most applications that depend on Riak evolve strategies to restrict and manage conflict scenarios: